videogame-archive/romhack-archive/CONTRIBUTOR-GUIDE.md

 If a romhack was initially distributed as a physical cart the label "(Bootleg)" is added.

-⚠ Author, Versions and Alternative qualifiers CANNOT contain parenthesis on the filename.
+⚠ Author, Versions and Alternative qualifiers CANNOT contain parenthesis or invalid linux and windows filename symbols.
 If these are present on the json file they are removed when used on the filename.

 ```
 NAME (REGION) [(Bootleg)] [PRIMARY by AUTHOR (vVERSION) (Alt ALTERNATIVE]] ...
 [Add by ADD_AUTHOR (vADD_VERSION) (Alt ADD_ALTERNATIVE)]